aammd/Predator_Phylogenetic_Diversity/doc/predatordiversity.md

 **Figure 3**: Non-additive effects of predator combinations on prey decrease with increasing phylogenetic distance between predators.
 A difference of 0 indicates that two-predator treatments resulted in no more prey mortality than would be expected from simply averaging single-predator treatments.
 A negative difference indicates that two-predator treatments resulted in less mortality than expected.
 Error bars represent bootstrap 95% confidence intervals.

 **Table 1** Predator diversity effects on community and ecosystem variables.
-We measured five community-level variables: total prey survival (both emerged adults and surviving larvae; see Figure 1), the breakdown of coarse detritus (decomposition), the production of fine particulate organic matter (FPOM), the cycling of nitrogen, and the growth of the bromeliad itself.
-We contrast treatments in our experimental design in four ways: comparing treatments with predators to those without ("Predator Presence"), contrasting predator species ("Identity"), comparing predator communities of 1 or 2 species ("Richness"), and considering the effects of phylogenetic distance between predators ("Pairwise PD").
+We measured five community-level variables: total prey survival (both emerged adults and surviving larvae; see Fig. 2 & 3), the breakdown of coarse detritus (decomposition), the production of fine particulate organic matter (FPOM), the cycling of nitrogen from detritus to bromeliad tissue, and the growth of the bromeliad itself.
+We contrast treatments in our experimental design in four orthogonal ways: comparing treatments with predators to those without ("Predator Presence"), contrasting predator species ("Identity"), comparing predator communities of 1 or 2 species ("Richness"), and considering the effects of phylogenetic distance between predators ("Pairwise PD").
 Values are slope ±  standard error and \* = p < 0.05